mbr/remand/README.rst

 remand
 ======

+.. warning:: At this point, remand is under heavy development.
+Use at your own
+             risk (and give plenty of feedback)!

 remand is a tool to configure any kind of *nix machine automatically.
 It allows you to provision servers, configure your desktop machine or customize a RaspberryPi SD-card image.
 Here's an example::